-Further down the Widipedia page we can find the etymology of theology:
+Further down the Wikipedia page, we can find the etymology of theology:

-Let’s look at the word theology which can be broken into two distinct parts: ‘theo’ and ‘logy’.
+Let’s look at the word theology, with its two distinct parts: theo and logy.

 Theology means we continue in the direction of a ‘higher power’ fully aware that we don’t know if this ‘G/god’ even exists and that this power has yet to be defined.

-- denoting a characteristic of speech or language: “eulogy”
+- Indicating a characteristic of speech or language: eulogy.

-‘Logy’ has to do with ‘study of’ or ‘language and discourse’ around a particular subject.
+Logy has to do with the study of or language and discourse around a particular subject.
 In this case: god(s) or God.

 We find a related word as part of ‘logy’: logo

 - a sign or character representing a word or phrase, such as those used in shorthand and some ancient writing systems.

 As you can see, this word is related to sign, character, word, phrase, shorthand, and writing systems.
 All of this is part of the study of language and discourse, as we saw above.
 We see company logos everywhere–one identifying sign, frequently without even a word–and we know to what or who it refers precisely.